JieFeng-cse/academic-kickstart/content/post/writing-technical-content/index.md

 I have two major dissatisfaction with my prior project: (1) It can not infer.
 For example, even though it has knowledge about how to make a chicken chop, it could not know the procedure of  making a pork chop.
 (2) It can not work for real manipulators.

 For the first problem, as my ontology database is built as a knowledge graph, it came up to me, why not try something with the Graph Neural Network?
 (The second reason is that I participated in our team for Robocup (ZJUNlict) for a short time and a PhD student encouraged me to use GNN to learn policies for football games, I quit because of the pandemic.)
-Then a senior undergraduate invited me to participate in
+Then a senior undergraduate invited me to participate in a series of GNN projects, I did not hesitate to say yes.
+As he worked with Prof. [Yizhou Sun](http://web.cs.ucla.edu/~yzsun/) before, we chose Graph Matching as basic topic which we could gain help from a PhD student namely [Yunsheng Bai](http://yunshengb.com/), who did a great job on Graph Similarity Computation.
+As subgraphs represent specific activities in my ontology, I suggested that a partitioning process could be added before matching, the same intuition led to the "embedding-coarsening-matching" pipeline, which submitted to nips first, got a average of 5.5 because of insufficient experiments on public database, after we finished the required experiments, we resubmitted it to AAAI.

+My partition paper was submitted to Neuralcomputing, the reviews look nice now.
+Then they marched towards MTS classification, which they first introduced GNN to MTS problems, I participated with some coding works, but not intensively.

+Meanwhile, I was working on my internship at Tucodec, racing against time to compete in the CVPR Challenge on Learned Image Compression 2020, P-frame track.
+I joined the group because I think my computer vision skills are limited, and competition is a way people can learn the fastest.
+I worked there for five months and I think I have got some insights.

+Then my journey of autonomous driving begins in July.
+I began the project with my own initiative, which have several traits:
+* Use GNN to embed relations between road-agents, a dynamic graph structure;
+* Use LSTM to encode sequence information.
+Then as I noticed SIREN, which was public and submitted to nips by then, I decided to use cosine as activation function and transfer the decoder to a Fourier transformation.
+This design makes the whole model get rid of LSTM and differentiable, which enables supervision on speed.
+However, the supervision on speed did not improve the performance, and I gave up the project as the performance of Vector Net surpassed my model.
+Then I fully reproduced Vector net and TNT, which could help the researches proceeding in the MSC lab.

+Man can never forget his original intention, that's why I contacted Prof. Yuke Zhu and begin the project of grasping deformable objects.
+I think the project is challenging and charming.
+Without doubt, it is difficult and demanding as I need to begin from graphics and benchmarking a series of robot learning algorithms, but it gives me an opportunity to gain a panorama of robot learning.
+I hope I could develop some general-purpose learning models in the future, and push the boundary of technology.
+In order to achieve that goal, casualty inference, interpretability and safety are also the topics I am willing to pursue.

+With the diary style description of my researches, I believe I have explained why I have conduct those projects and how my research interests developed.
+Thanks for your reading, hope I could achieve my goals.
+Sorry for my casual style of writing here, hope to meet you in my official sop again!